|

 strict rules restricting street hawkers to play their

 trade only in approved areas.
-Any licencee flouting the
+Any licensee flouting the

 rules will get fined.